gr0uch/simulacra/README.md

 There are some special cases for the *change* function:

-- If the bound element is the same as its parent, its value will not be iterated over if it is an array.
+- If the bound element is the same as its parent, its value will not be iterated over if it is an array, and its return value will have no effect.
 - If the *change* function returns `simulacra.retainElement` for a remove operation, then `Node.removeChild` will not be called.
 This is useful for implementing animations when removing an element from the DOM.